LingliHelen/Study-on-FAANG-Market/README.md

 The present project analyzes the impact of major market events on the stock prices of three prominent FAANG stocks: Apple (AAPL), Microsoft (MSFT), and Meta (META).
 The analysis encompasses a three-year period from August 1, 2022, to August 1, 2025.

 # Project Highlights
-Utilize yfinance to retrieve relevant financial data Daily returns computation
+- Using yfinance to retrieve relevant financial data
+- Daily returns computation
-Utilize event study methodologies to examine stock price fluctuations around key event dates Create visualizations of stock price trends with annotated market events for enhanced interpretability Develop visualizations illustrating stock price trends with annotated market events to improve interpretability
+- Utilize event study methodologies to examine stock price fluctuations around key event dates
+- Create visualizations of stock price trends with annotated market events to enhance interpretability

 # Market Events Considered
 - Federal Reserve implement an increase in interest rates